carljm/django-transaction-hooks/doc/index.rst

 -------------

 ``django-transaction-hooks`` supports `Django`_ 1.6.1 and later on Python 2.6,
-2.7, 3.2, and 3.3.
+2.7, 3.2, 3.3 and 3.5.

-SQLite3, PostgreSQL, and MySQL are currently the only databases with built-in support; you can experiment with whether it works for your favorite database backend with just `a few lines of code`_.
+SQLite3, PostgreSQL (+ PostGIS), and MySQL are currently the only databases with built-in support; you can experiment with whether it works for your favorite database backend with just `a few lines of code`_.

 .. _Django: http://www.djangoproject.com/